-4.3.4 Determine if additional temporary or permanent wind breaks are required to protect critical equipment or instrumentation from forecasted elements.
+4.3.4 Determine if additional temporary or permanent windbreaks are required to protect critical equipment or instrumentation from forecasted elements.

-- 4.4.
-Supplies utilized in response to an event should be staged in strategic locations to expedite response times from personnel should and adverse condition exist during a cold weather event. - 4.5.
-Electrical heat trace should be verified to be in proper working order prior to event. - 4.6.
+4.4.
+Supplies utilized in response to an event should be staged in strategic locations to expedite response times from personnel should adverse conditions exist during a cold weather event.

+4.5.
+Electrical heat trace should be verified to be in proper working order prior to the event.

+4.6.
 During snow and ice storms, pay close attention to snow and ice accumulation around equipment, doorways, and on buildings and tanks.
-Consider blocking pathways in areas where ice mitigation is not practical or feasible. - 4.7.
+Consider blocking pathways in areas where ice mitigation is not practical or feasible.

+- 4.7.
 Evaluate plant walkways for ice accumulation.
 Remove as necessary for access to plant areas.
-If icing is forecasted, consider pre-salting walkways and roadways where feasible.

-- 4.8.
-Shift inspections conducted in accordance with ICP-16 Appendix 5.
-Appendix 5 is intended to be utilized on a daily basis and can span two shifts as weather conditions permit. - 4.9.
-A DCS screen has been created for monitoring the critical transmitters listed on ICP-16 Appendix 10.
-Additionally, iMonnit uses remote temperature sensors in the transmitter boxes and is continuously monitored through a web interface.
-This page must be monitored continuously whenever weather conditions warrant inspections in accordance with ICP-16, Appendix 5. - 4.10.Document any issues observed during the course of the season and make any necessary revisions/improvements to ICP-16.
+If icing is forecasted, consider pre-salting walkways and roadways where feasible. - 4.8.
+Shift inspections conducted in accordance with SMP-02 ICP 8.B.
+8.B is intended to be utilized on a daily basis and can span two shifts as weather conditions permit. - 4.9.
+Document any issues observed during the course of the season and make any necessary revisions/improvements to SMP-02 ICP.